You hear it all the time: “learn how to find your target market and create interesting content.”

 …Which just about guarantees your success.

-Thoughts?
+Thoughts on how to figure out your target market?
 Ideas?
 Let me know in the comments below.